jvdovec/internet-speed-measurement/README.md

 cat /home/pi/speedtest.csv
 ```

 14a.
-If there is 0 for your `Hosts on network` then you have your network prefix wrong, try to alter network prefix on this command until you get satisfying result and then change prefix used in script with correct one mentioned in step 11. (you will trigger editing the script by repeating the step 10.)
+If there is 0 in `Hosts on network` column, you have your network prefix wrong.
+Try to alter the network prefix on this command until you get a satisfying result and then change the prefix used in the script with the correct one mentioned in step 11. (you will trigger editing the script by repeating step 10.)

 ```shell
 sudo nmap -sP -PR 192.168.0.*
 ```

 14b.
-If there is more than 2 it means there are other devices except your broadband router and raspberry.
-I think that having only testing device and broadband router is essential in case you want to complain to your internet provider.
-Ideally try to lower this number as much as possible as was mentioned in `Prerequisites` section.
+If there are more than 2 devices, there are other devices except for your broadband router and raspberry.
+Having only a testing device and the broadband router is essential if you want to complain to your internet provider.
+Ideally, try to lower this number as much as possible, as was mentioned in the `Prerequisites` section.

 15. If something was outputted from that file, we are ready to call this command periodically.
 We will use the cron to do this.
 Start editing crontab with this command: